 Last spring, a Christianity Today article proposed Christian bloggers, specifically women who blog, should fall under denominational authority to reduce the chance of false teaching.
 (You can read that article here. )

-Immediately after reading that post I wrote this response.
+Immediately after reading that post, I wrote this response.
 Then something happened, doubt set in, other bigger bloggers voiced their responses, and the news feed shifted to different topics.

 I never published it because I thought the topic was covered well and we could move on.
-We, as Christian women, were on the other side of the debate about our authority to speak in Gods name.
+We, as Christian women, were on the other side of the debate about our authority to speak in God’s name.

 I was wrong.

 The assault on women’s roles within the church is as painfully present today as it was last spring when I first drafted this post.
-Since I created that first draft we have continued to see Christian leaders fall due to allegations of using their power to sexually coerce women, churches choosing not to take women’s allegations seriously, and hostility become the norm in conversations about how men and women interact.
+Since I created that first draft, we have continued to see Christian leaders fall due to allegations of using their power to sexually coerce women, churches choosing not to take women’s allegations seriously, and hostility becoming the norm in conversations about how men and women interact.

 I believe it’s a massive distraction from the work God sent us here to do.
-Instead of fighting evil and darkness, we are fighting each other and I believe much of the current extremism is based on how we view women and what we assume to be their role in Christian culture.
+Instead of fighting evil and darkness, we are fighting each other, and I believe much of the current extremism is based on how we view women and what we assume to be their role in Christian culture.

 I believe this article is still relevant now, perhaps more relevant than when I first wrote it, because women’s right to preach and teach is still under fire.
 It is the belief that our voices are somehow less truthful, valued, or filled with wisdom that allows predators to suppress the voice of their victims in both the #meetoo and #churchtoo scandals.